mlnas/Differential_Privacy_Demo/dp_demo_walkthrough.md

 - Live comparison of:
   - 🟢 **Baseline Accuracy**
   - 🛡️ **DP Accuracy** (changes with ε)
-- Popover dialog explaining **what ε is**
-- Labels for privacy strength (e.g., “Very Strong Privacy”)

 ### 📊 Purpose:
 - Make the accuracy vs privacy tradeoff visual
-- Explain ε to stakeholders in plain English
 - Show that Differential Privacy is measurable and tunable

 ---